NutNet Doane - A Global Research Partnership

 - The Nutrient Network (NutNet; http://www.nutnet.umn.edu/) is a global research effort to address questions within a coordinated research network comprised of more than 60 grassland sites worldwide.

 Benefits of project and contributions to the college’s sustainability efforts

 - NutNet site at Spring Creek Prairie provides a unique opportunity to compare the response of a section of remnant tallgrass prairie and restored tallgrass prairie to changes nutrient availability.

-- Allows Doane College to play a key role in understanding how to restore diverse native tallgrass prairie to Nebraska while also bringing more public awareness to the issue of nutrient deposition.
+- Allows Doane University to play a key role in understanding how to restore diverse native tallgrass prairie to Nebraska while also bringing more public awareness to the issue of nutrient deposition.

 - Allows Doane students to examine questions relating to carbon sequestration

-- NutNet site at Spring Creek Prairie places Doane College in a global network of researchers, and provides a long-term pedagogical tool to the entire Doane community
+- NutNet site at Spring Creek Prairie places Doane University in a global network of researchers, and provides a long-term pedagogical tool to the entire Doane community

 - Provides potential opportunities for Doane students to visit other NutNet sites and conduct their own cross-site studies

 - NutNet sites strengthen ties with the Spring Creek Prairie Audubon Center